A SERIES OF LONG-FORM ESSAYS FOR SCHOLARS, STUDENTS, ENTHUSIASTS AND THE GENERAL READER. Annotated throughout, with extensive bibliographies.

 MONOGRAPHY #2: Edward Thomas’s hero…

-Visit my BIBLIOBLOG – 1000+ book reviews, 800,000+ visits.
+Visit my BIBLIOBLOG – 1000+ book reviews, more than a MILLION visits!